Prologue

 Tidily arranged fields and rice paddies dotted with old buildings.
 And among them he spotted newer houses as well.
 It was a small village somewhere out in the countryside.

 He tilted his head to the side, the expression on his face still half-dreaming, half-awake.
-Ahead of him, where the road met the footpath, he saw a curtain of black and white funerary bunting.
+Ahead of him, where the road met the footpath, he noticed a curtain of black and white funerary bunting.

-He had crossed over the Kyokai, the Sea of Nothingness.
+Taiki had passed over the Kyokai, the impassable “Sea of Nothingness.”